A More Robust Approach to Multivariable Mendelian Randomization: Spectral-regularized IVW estimator in MVMR

 \subsection{Selection of tuning parameter $\phi$}

 Our asymptotic analysis in Theorem \ref{theo: divw} requires that the tuning parameter satisfies $\phi = O_P(\mu_{n,\min}+p)$.
-In practice, to choose a $\phi$ satisfying this rate condition, we propose minimizing the following objective function (also known as \textit{Q}-statistics):
+In practice, to choose a $\phi$ satisfying this rate condition, we propose minimizing the following objective function (also known as \textit{Q}-statistic):

 where $\hat\bbeta_{{\rm SRIVW}, \phi}$ is defined in \eqref{eq: SRIVW} and $B$ represents a pre-specified interval in which every $\phi\in B$ satisfies $\phi = O_P(\mu_{n,\min}+p)$.
-A choice of $B$ will be discussed below.
-In \cite{sanderson2021testing} and GRAPPLE \citep{Wang2021grapple}, the objective function $\sum_{j=1}^{p} \{(\hat \Gamma_j - \hat \bgamma_j^T\bbeta)^2/(\sigma_{Yj}^2 + \bbeta^T \Sigma_{Xj} \bbeta)\}$ is minimized with respect to the entire vector $\bbeta$, but its solution has no explicit form.
+The choice of $B$ can influence the performance of the estimator; a suitable choice of $B$ will be discussed below.
+In \cite{sanderson2021testing} and GRAPPLE \citep{Wang2021grapple}, the objective function $\sum_{j=1}^{p} \{(\hat \Gamma_j - \hat \bgamma_j^T\bbeta)^2/(\sigma_{Yj}^2 + \bbeta^T \Sigma_{Xj} \bbeta)\}$ is minimized with respect to the entire vector $\bbeta$, but the solution has no closed-form expression.
 Moreover, this minimization process can be computationally intensive and numerically unstable, especially when dealing with more than a few exposures and weak IVs.
-In comparison, minimizing $Q(\phi)$ with respect to a single parameter $\phi$ is computationally much easier.
-The minimizer of $Q(\phi)$ falls within the class of SRIVW estimators, which offers valid statistical inference as long as the conditions in Theorem \ref{theo: divw} are met.
-As shown in our simulation studies, the proposed estimator performs comparably or even better than GRAPPLE and other state-of-the-art methods.
+In contrast, minimizing $Q(\phi)$ with respect to a single parameter $\phi$ is computationally more tractable.
+The minimizer of $Q(\phi)$ falls within the class of SRIVW estimators, which offers valid statistical inference under the conditions of Theorem \ref{theo: divw}.
+As shown in our simulation studies, the proposed estimator performs comparably to or even better than GRAPPLE and other state-of-the-art methods.